Bob Menendez's wife says she was ex-senator's 'puppet' as she gets 4½ years in prison for bribery

 U.S. District Judge Sidney H. Stein sentenced Nadine Menendez, 58, for her April conviction for colluding from 2018 to 2023 with her husband, the former Democratic chairman of the Senate Foreign Relations Committee, in a variety of corrupt schemes, some involving assisting the Egyptian government.

-Nadine Menendez, tearful throughout several minutes of addressing the judge before he sentenced her, described her husband as a manipulative liar.
+Nadine Menendez, tearfully addressing the judge for several minutes before he sentenced her, described her husband as a manipulative liar.

 “I put my life in his hands and he strung me like a puppet,” she said.
 “The blindfold is off.
 I now know he’s not my savior.
 He’s not the man I thought he was.”

-Standing outside the courthouse afterward, she said she doesn't plan to divorce her 71-year-old husband, who is serving an 11-year sentence after his conviction on charges of taking bribes, extortion, and acting as an agent of the Egyptian government.
+Standing outside the courthouse afterward, she said she doesn't plan to divorce her 71-year-old husband, who is serving an 11-year sentence for taking bribes, extortion, and acting as an agent of the Egyptian government.

-Stein told the defendant that she wasn't the person she was portrayed as during last year's trial of her husband and two New Jersey businessmen, when the judge said she was painted as “as manipulative, hungry for money and the true force behind the conspiracies.”
+Stein told the defendant that she wasn't the person she was portrayed as during last year's trial of her husband and two New Jersey businessmen, when the judge said she was painted as “the true force behind the conspiracies.”

-But he said she also wasn't the “innocent observer of what was happening around you,” as she was portrayed by her lawyer at her trial.
+But he said she also wasn't the “innocent observer of what was happening around you,” as her lawyer claimed.

 “You knew what you were doing.
 Your role was purposeful,” he said.